tomhoule/homepage/content/post/intro.md

 The first chapter is titled _Basic properties of numbers_.
 Its purpose is to reformulate and condense facts that the reader supposedly already knows.

-Twelve properties are treated:
+Twelve properties are treated.
 Four properties of addition:

 1. Associativity: $$ a + (b + c) = (a + b) + c $$
 2. Zero as the identity element: $$ a + 0 = 0 + a = a $$